 Don’t feel pressured to create a dozen different segments.
 Start with three to five distinct, meaningful groups.
 Each segment should be different enough from the others to justify a unique approach.
 The goal is clarity, not complexity.
 Make sure each segment is large enough to be commercially viable and accessible for your sales and marketing teams.

-Step 4: Map Segments to Your Go-to-Market Strategy
+Step 4: Align Segments with Your GTM Strategy

 This is where your psychographic insights become a strategic asset.
 For each segment you’ve created, you need to map their unique profile to your Go-to-Market strategy.
 Because psychographics reveal your customers' lifestyles, interests, and values, they help you understand why they make certain choices.
 This "why" is your key to connecting with them effectively, a core principle of our Go-to-Market consulting.